Tinram/GPGit/README.md

 The default AES256 cipher call used in GPGit can be replaced with other ciphers offered by GPG.

-TWOFISH and CAMELLIA256 are the strongest cipher alternatives to AES256.
+TWOFISH is probably the strongest cipher alternative to AES256.

 ## GPG / GPGit File Comparisons